Russia's weekly consumer price inflation rose in week of c.bank rate hold

 Russia began experiencing double-digit annual inflation soon after it sent its armed forces into Ukraine on Feb.
 24, 2022, eliciting sweeping Western sanctions.

-After those high prices of last year, annual inflation dropped below the bank's 4% target in March and April 2023, but price rises are set to quicken later in the year.
+Those high prices of last year have seen annual inflation drop below the bank's 4% target in March and April 2023, but price rises are set to quicken later in the year.

 Russian households regularly cite inflation as their main concern, with many having no savings after a decade of economic crises and rising prices dragging down living standards.